buildbot/buildbot/master/docs/developer/www.rst

   * /static/js/lib - The javascript source code of all buildbot js framework
   * /static/js/lib/ui - The ui javascript files
   * /static/js/lib/ui/templates - The html/haml templates for the ui
-  * /static/js/external - path for external js libs that needs to be downloaded separatly from buildbot

  * /api - This is the root of the REST interface.
    Paths below here can be used either for reading status or for controlling Buildbot (start builds, stop builds, reload config, etc).